g3492/vzborg/README.md

 List all backups of guests with IDs 1230, 1040 and 2077 existing in local repository /mnt/vzborg

+`vzborg list-size`

+List size of each backup in the default repository.

+`vzborg list-size  --id 201`

+List size of each backup of guest 201 in the default repository.

+### Information about repository or backup

+`vzborg info`

+Shows information about the default repository.

+`vzborg info --backup vzborg-lxc-13998-2020_03_20-13_08_35.tar`

+Shows information about backup vzborg-lxc-13998-2020_03_20-13_08_35.tar in default repository, including guest configuration file.

+`vzborg info --repository /var/lib/vzborg`

+Shows information about the repository /var/lib/vzborg.

+### Get dump file

 `vzborg getdump --backup vzborg-13998-2020_03_20-13_08_35.tar --storage backups`

 Recreate from backup name vzborg-13998-2020_03_20-13_08_35.tar an lxc dump file in PVE storage backups (the file will be recreated as the compressed file vzdump-lxc-13998-2020_03_20-13_08_35.tar.lzo)

 `vzborg getdump --id 103 --storage backups`

-Recreate dump file from last backup of guest 103 in PVE storage backups
+Recreate dump file from last backup in default repository of guest 103, in PVE storage backups

+### Purge repository

 `vzborg purge --id '101 102 307'`